adhbh/mediamarkt-store-add/README.md

 There are [shared interfaces](https://github.com/adhbh/mediamarkt-store-add/tree/main/types) which are in `./types` folder.
 Component prop types are defined within the component files itself.
 Most of the code in the project has type definitions and type checking, including for [react navigation stack](https://github.com/adhbh/mediamarkt-store-add/blob/main/types/RootStackParamList.ts).

+## Improvements and missing pieces

+Following are the things I couldn't do due to time constraints, but can be added in next versions:

+1. Driver's signature
+2. Parcel Lists screen when no Parcel is added
+3. Better design for Scan button and Scanner camera
+4. Validations code can be refactored and added to `./utils`
+5. Stepper component to show Delivery Progress
+6. Backend service implementation for persisting Carrier to Parcel mapping